 How to stop a puppy from biting

-“Biting is very common in puppies because they're constantly using their mouths to explore and communicate,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Biting is very common in puppies because they're constantly using their mouths to explore and communicate,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 And while puppy biting is normal behavior, it’s not something pet parents should encourage as it could lead to more serious biting later in your pup’s life.

 How to get a dog to stop barking

 If you’re training your puppy to stop barking, leave shock collars out of their training plan.
 Instead, follow our on-staff veterinarian’s recommendations for curbing dog barking.

 Puppies are known for tearing things apart while they’re young (they still use their mouths to explore).
 But sometimes, destructive behavior, like chewing, can lead to choking.
 Learn why your pup might be chewing things and ways to prevent them from doing so.

 Do you want to learn more ways to be the best puppy parent possible?
 Visit The Dig for more puppy-related articles or follow along on our Instagram from July 18, 2022, to July 22, 2022, for the Puppy University campaign.

 The Dig, Fetch's expert-backed editorial, answers all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
 We help make sure you and your best friend have more good days, but we’re there on bad days, too.

 Save up to 90% on unexpected vet bills